AjayMT/mo-vi-ment/README.md

         M-k

 Pressing shift before pressing the movement keys will move the cursor by page (for vertical movement) or by line (for horizontal movement).
+Pressing control before pressing the movement keys will make the point 'jump' (see `mo-vi-ment-jump-length`).

 ## Installation
 Install it via [MELPA](http://melpa.milkbox.net/).